emenendez/emenendez.github.io/app/_posts/2014-07-30-remote-support-workflow.md

 ### Notes for remote support teams

 -   Take care to obtain accurate planning point(s) from street addresses.
 National or global geocoding services such as those provided by Google, Terrain Navigator, or Esri are often quite inaccurate, particularly in rural areas.
-Many counties run GIS websites which provide property records and very accurate geocoding; use these instead.
+Many counties have GIS websites which provide property records and very accurate geocoding; use these instead.
 If the EOC or RA provides coordinates, inquire where the coordinates came from and check them against a street address.

--   To coordinate between multiple team members when segmenting the search area, create regions and assign them to specific individuals to divide into segments; assign a block of 100 planning numbers to each, e.g. 1xx, 2xx, etc. Save planning numbers less than 100 for the on-scene staff.
+-   To coordinate between multiple team members when segmenting the search area, create regions and assign them to specific individuals to divide into segments; assign a block of one hundred planning numbers to each, e.g. 100--199, 200--299, etc. Save planning numbers less than 100 for the on-scene staff.

 -   After dividing a region into segments, export them to a shapefile and share it via Dropbox so the whole team can see all the segments.